Etosha & Swakopmund

 Full Itinerary

-Day 1: Tuesday Windhoek – Halali, Etosha National Park – 500 km
+Day 1: Tuesday Windhoek – Etosha National Park – 500 km

 You will be collected from your accommodation within the Windhoek city limits at 07:00 and transferred to Chameleon Headquarters for a short pre-departure meeting.

 Heading north from Windhoek, we stop briefly at the small town of Otjiwarongo to gather some last-minute supplies before continuing to Etosha, and we enjoy a light lunch pack whilst “on the move”.
-We enter Etosha National Park and game drive our way to our overnight accommodation at Halali Camp.
+We enter Etosha National Park and embark on a game drive to our overnight accommodation.

 The ‘game show’ in Etosha doesn’t stop when the sun goes down.
 All the Etosha camps have floodlit waterholes for extra game viewing opportunities.
-The Halali waterhole is called Moringa, after the moringa trees that are abundant here, and it is located within walking distance from our accommodation.
-A visit, or two, is highly recommended this evening as we can expect many species to visit Moringa during the night and this waterhole is known to be very popular with elephant and the critically endangered black rhino.
+The waterhole is located near our accommodation.
+A visit, or two, is highly recommended this evening, as we can expect many species to visit during the night.
+This waterhole is renowned for its popularity with elephants and the critically endangered black rhino.

 Meals: Lunch, Dinner

-Day 2: Wednesday Halali – Etosha Village near Anderson gate – 70 km
+Day 2: Wednesday Etosha-Accommodation near Anderson gate – 70 km

-We have the whole day to explore Etosha, and we want to make the most of it.
-The park gates open at sunrise, and we aim to be on our way just as the sun breaches the horizon.
+We have the whole day to explore Etosha in an open game viewer, and we want to make the most of it.
+We enjoy an early breakfast and then start our day..
 Early morning is usually a productive time for game viewing, and first thing in the morning is a good time to catch big cats returning from the hunt.

-We exit Etosha at the Anderson gate close to sunset, and it is just a short drive to or accommodation in a comfortable, spacious twin share room with modern en-suite bathroom facilities.
+We exit Etosha at the Anderson gate, close to sunset, and it is just a short drive to our accommodation, which features a comfortable, spacious twin-share room with modern en-suite bathroom facilities.
 An ideal space to sit back, relax and enjoy the beauty that surrounds you.
-A fantastic dinner is prepared by our guide this evening.
+A fantastic dinner tonight.

 Meals: Breakfast, Lunch, Dinner